My Quiet Kitchen

 Instructions

-If cooking in an Instant Pot, ensure it's large enough to hold the roast, which is approx 9 inches long.
+• Plan: If cooking in an Instant Pot, make sure it's large enough to hold the roast, which is approx 9 inches long.
 I use this 6 quart model.

-If cooking in the oven, locate a baking dish that can hold the roast, about an inch of broth, and that can be tightly covered with foil.
+If cooking in the oven, locate a high-sided baking dish that can hold the roast plus about an inch of broth, and that can be tightly covered with foil.

 Preheat oven to 375 degrees F (190 C).

-• Add vital wheat gluten to a mixing bowl, and set aside.
+• Place vital wheat gluten in a large mixing bowl, and set aside.
 In a blender combine the beans, walnuts, garlic, onion powder, poultry seasoning, rosemary, sage, salt, pepper, 1 ½ cups broth (354 ml), vinegar, mustard, maple syrup, and liquid smoke.
 Blend on high speed until smooth.

-• On a flat work surface use your hands to shape the dough into a log approx. 9 inches long and 3 ½ inches wide.
+• On a flat work surface use your hands to shape the dough into a log approximately 9 inches long x 3 ½ inches wide.
 Note, this will barely fit in a 6 Qt.
 Instant Pot; for the IP you can make it a bit shorter and wider if needed.

 • In a small bowl, combine the dry ingredients for the herb rub.
 Coat the outside of the roast with oil, then apply the rub.
 Let the seitan rest for a few minutes.

-• If cooking in an Instant Pot, place trivet inside the insert, and add just enough of the remaining broth to reach the bottom of the trivet.
+• Instant Pot instructions: place trivet inside the insert, and add just enough of the remaining broth to reach the bottom of the trivet.
 Place wrapped roast on trivet, close and secure the lid.
 Cook on high pressure for 65 minutes.
 Allow pressure to naturally release for 10 minutes, then quick release remaining pressure.
 Carefully remove Instant Pot lid.
 Let roast cool for a few minutes, then lift out by trivet handles and place on counter to cool.

 Serving options: